sbissantz/elisr/README.md

+# musclr
-# Multiple Scaling According to the Principle of Crystallization
+## Multiple Scaling According to the Principle of Crystallization
-## An Alternative Method to Exploratory Factor Analysis
+An Alternative Method to Exploratory Factor Analysis